Predicate Logic as a Modelling Language: The IDP System: Under the Hood

-\old{Next, consider total definitions \D of which none of the defined symbols occurs outside of \D (nor interpreted in $\I_{\mathit{def}}$), so-called \emph{output-*} definitions.} Next, consider a total definition \D such that the defined symbols occur neither outside of \D nor interpreted in $\I_{\mathit{def}}$; this is a so-called \emph{output-*} definition~\cite{tplp/Jansen13}.
-Any structure that satisfies the theory without \D and does not interpret symbols defined in \D, can be extended to a model of the theory by evaluating \D in it.
-Consequently, output-* definitions do not have to be considered during search and can be evaluated afterwards in a post-processing step.
-Theory $\theory_{\mathit{def}}$ is obtained from $\theory_{\mathit{input-*}}$ by removing all output-* definitions.
+\cite{tplp/Jansen13,lash/BogaertsJDJBD14} Consider a total definition $\D \in \theory_2$ such that the defined symbols of \D occur only in \D and are not interpreted in $\I_{2}$.
+Any structure that satisfies $\theory_2\setminus \{\D\}$ and does not interpret symbols defined in \D, can be extended to a model of $\theory_2$ by evaluating \D. Consequently, there is no need to consider such a \D during search; we prefer to delay evaluation of \D as long as possible, to a postprocessing step.